agvxov/cursed_c/README.md

 however it's a rarely though about possibility.
 Also, semi-colons are stackable.

-**Pro-tip:** the next time someone proposes identing with spaces to you, suggest identing with semi-colons.
+**Pro-tip:** the next time someone proposes indenting with spaces to you, suggest indenting with semi-colons.

 ### 'a' array
 When accessing an array element,